eight04/pyDesktop3/README.txt

 paul@boddie.org.uk

 Copyright and licence information can be found in the docs directory - see docs/COPYING.txt and docs/LICENCE.txt for more information.
-Whilst I would prefer to release my software under the LGPL or GPL, the Python Software Foundation insists on other licences, and I have chosen one of those in the hope that this module becomes a part of the Python standard library.

 Notes
 -----